Personal and Professional Experiences

 Education

 I obtained a Bachelor of Science in Labor and Industrial Relations from Cornell University, where I graduated with honors and minors in Migration Studies, Latino/a Studies, and Law & Society.
-I am a Cuban American who is passionate about reforming our asylum system and improving our immigration laws.
-On the Hill, I advocated for immigration policy change as a legislative intern for now Vice President Kamala D. Harris and Congressman Adam Schiff (CA-28).
-I have also examined our country's most pressing labor issues as an undergraduate research fellow for the ILR Worker Institute, where I developed my award-winning thesis, “Essential Work, Unlawful Labor: An Analysis of Undocumented Status & Migrant Worker Precarity During COVID-19”.
+On the Hill, I advocated for immigration reforms as a legislative intern for Senator Kamala Harris and Congressman Adam Schiff.
+I also examined labor inequities as an undergraduate research fellow for the ILR Worker Institute, where I developed her award-winning thesis, “Essential Work, Unlawful Labor: An Analysis of Undocumented Status & Migrant Worker Precarity During COVID-19”.
+I will attend law school after completing my Fulbright fellowship.

 Interests